TheMarlboroMan/hey-waiter/README.md

 A table-waiting game.

 # TODO:

 - Design HUD for serving
-	- Should be able to reuse most stuff, actually... or to refactor it to be reused.

 - Sort the timer, so it's not behind the bar.